kshitij-0-nitnaware/PomodoroApp/README.md

-⏱ Pomodoro App (Basic Version)
+⏱ Pomodoro App (Basic + Timer Functionality)

-This is a simple Pomodoro Timer web app built using HTML and styled with CSS.
-The focus is on creating a visually clean and user-friendly layout to manage tasks and track Pomodoro sessions.
+This is a simple Pomodoro Timer web app built using HTML, styled with CSS, and made functional with JavaScript.
+It focuses on creating a visually clean and user-friendly layout to manage tasks and track Pomodoro sessions effectively.

 🧱 Structure Overview

 🗒️ Task Section

  Header: Task List

 -> Input Box to enter task name

 -> Add Button with hover animation and primary color styling

-Note: Currently static (no JavaScript logic)
+ Note: Currently static (no dynamic task addition logic implemented yet)

 ⏲️ Timer Section

 -> Displays "Work Mode" text

--> Static Timer: 25:00
+-> Dynamic Timer: starts from 25:00

 -> Circular Control Buttons:

-▶ Play
+▶ Play (starts the timer)

-⏸ Pause
+⏸ Pause (pauses the timer)

-🔁 Reset
+🔁 Reset (resets timer to 25:00)

 -> Stylish circular buttons using border-radius: 50%